10 Surprising Things You Can Compost (and 10 You Shouldn’t)

 1. Oil or Greasy Food Scraps — Composting can be disrupted by fatty food leftovers, cooking oil, and grease.
 They attract pests and slow decomposition.

-2. Dairy Products — Composting dairy is challenging due to its high moisture and fat content, which slows decomposition by reducing airflow and water balance.
+2. Dairy Products — Composting dairy is challenging because of its high moisture and fat content, which slows decomposition by reducing airflow and water balance.
 It also produces strong odors as it spoils, attracting pests and wildlife.

 5. Pet Waste — Composting pet waste is risky due to harmful parasites and bacteria, including Toxoplasma gondii from cat feces, which can contaminate soil and food.
-While composting may kill some pathogens, it’s not guaranteed, especially in small composters.
 To avoid health risks, pet waste should be disposed of in the garbage or toilet.
 If composting it, use a separate system and avoid contact with gardens or people.

 6. Glossy Paper or Magazines — Magazines cannot be composted.
 The glossy coating and ink on magazines often contain plastic and other chemicals that aren’t beneficial for making high-quality compost.
 Moreover, the same bright inks that give the pictures a vibrant color may also be harmful, particularly if they decompose and penetrate your soil.